 Carp are one of the most common fish species in the world and are found throughout Asia, Europe, and the United States.

-While considered a delicacy in much of the world, carp have a terrible reputation in the United States, mostly among people who have never eaten one.
+While considered a delicacy in much of the world, carp have a terrible reputation in the United States, mostly among people who have never tried eating carp.

 So, are carp really good to eat?
 If so, why the stigma?
 Let’s dive in!